EU preparing legal case against AstraZeneca over vaccine shortfalls - sources

 But the company said in a statement on March 12 it would aim to deliver only one third of that.
 The EU letter was sent a week after that statement.

-Under the contract, the parties agreed that Belgian courts would be responsible to settle unresolved disputes.
+Under the contract, the parties agreed that Belgian courts would be responsible for settling unresolved disputes.

-The EU has decided not to take up an option to buy 100 million extra doses of AstraZeneca under the contract, an EU official said, after supply delays and safety concerns about very rare cases of blood clots linked to the vaccine.
+The EU has already decided not to take up an option to buy 100 million extra doses of AstraZeneca under the contract, an EU official said, after safety concerns about very rare cases of blood clots linked to the vaccine as well as supply delays.

 ($1 = 0.8304 euros)

-Reporting by Francesco Guarascio in Brussels, Pushkala Aripaka and Aakriti Bhalla in Bengaluru; additional reporting by Gabriela Baczynska; Editing by Himani Sarkar, John Stonestreet and Nick Macfie
+Reporting by Francesco Guarascio and Gabriela Baczynska in Brussels, Pushkala Aripaka and Aakriti Bhalla in Bengaluru; Editing by Himani Sarkar, John Stonestreet and Nick Macfie

 Our Standards: The Thomson Reuters Trust Principles.